oliviacbishop/furesearch/sentiment-analysis/lucan-pharsalia/lucan-documentation.md

 * 2 - there is active violence occurring within the sentence.
 This classification might be adjusted as needed as I implement it further.

 #### Color code on the spreadsheet
 * Blue rows: sentences with lines in between them that were ommitted.
 This signifies that more context might be needed to accurately identify the sentiment of the sentence.
+* Red rows: these sentences contain violence.
+This is being done away with as the sentences are given a violence score
+* Yellow rows: sentences that need to be revisited.